Battle of Little Robe Creek: Background

 This violence towards settlers cost roughly 17 settler lives per mile for settlement of the Comancheria.
 Thus, Ford determined to meet brutality with brutality.
 Governor Runnels issued explicit orders to Ford, "I impress upon you the necessity of action and energy.
 Follow any trail and all trails of hostile or suspected hostile Indians you may discover and if possible, overtake and chastise them if unfriendly.
 The governor's instructions were simple, and Ford intended to follow them.
 He then raised a force of about 100 Texas Rangers and state militia.
 Realizing that with Sharps rifles and modern Colt revolvers he needed additional men, Ford set out to recruit ones he did not have to pay, as he did his Rangers and militia.

-Recruiting "friendly" Indians

-Among the traditional enemies of the Comanche were the Tonkawa Indians, then on a reservation on the Brazos River in Texas.
-Immortalized and praised in Texas history as friends and allies of the Texas settlers, these histories generally downplay the fact the Tonkawa were cannibals and were despised by virtually every other Indian tribe.
-Ford, who had witnessed Tonkawa brutality to other Indians, had no reservations about using cannibals to help him, as long as they were eating Comanches, not Rangers.